xerris/xerris-terraform-control-tower-aft/README.md

 # One-time Version Control System configuration
- The Account creation action is triggered by the VCS and executed by CodePipeline for that reason We need to enable CodeStar connection to watch for changes to your Github account.
+ The account creation action is triggered by the VCS(in this case github) and is executed by CodePipeline.
+For that reason, we need to enable CodeStar connection to watch for changes to your Github account.

  * The Connection status is pending\
 ![alt text](./img/2.png " " )
-* Click Update pending connections\
+* Click "Update pending connection" \
 ![alt text](./img/3.png " ")
-* Choose for your VCS GitHub and authenticate.\
+* Choose your VCS(GitHub) and authenticate.\
 ![alt text](./img/4.png " ")

-* Click Install a new app\
+* Click "Install a new app"\
 ![alt text](./img/4.1.png " ")
 * Install AWS Connector For Github, you need to select the forked repos\
 ![alt text](./img/5.png " ")